 The Capture control register is used to control whether one of the four capture registers is loaded with the value in the timer counter when the capture event occurs, and whether an interrupt is generated by the capture event.
 Setting both the rising and falling bits at the same time is a valid configuration, resulting in a capture event for both edges.
 In the description below, n represents the timer number, 0 or 1.

-In this example, choose capture channel 0, Falling edge, and enable interrupt.
+In this example, choose capture channel 0 as input channel, falling edge as capture edge, and enable capture interrupt.

 The Count Control Register (CTCR) is used to select between timer and counter mode, and in counter mode to select the pin and edge(s) for counting.
 When counter mode is chosen as a mode of operation, the CAP input (selected by the CTCR bits 3:2) is sampled on every rising edge of the APB bus clock.
 After comparing two consecutive samples of this CAP input, one of the following four events is recognized: rising edge, falling edge, either of edges or no changes in the level of the selected CAP input.
 The timer counter register is incremented only if the identified event occurs and the event corresponds to the one selected by bits 1:0 in the CTCR register.
 Effective processing of the externally supplied clock to the counter has some limitations.
 Since two successive rising edges of the APB bus clock are used to identify only one edge on the CAP selected input, the frequency of the CAP input cannot exceed one half of the APB bus clock.
 Consequently, duration of the HIGH/LOWLOW levels on the same CAP input in this case cannot be shorter than 1/APB bus clock.
 Bits 7:4 of this register are also used to enable and configure the capture-clears-timer feature.
 This feature allows for a designated edge on a particular CAP input to reset the timer to all zeros.
 Using this mechanism to clear the timer on the leading edge of an input pulse and performing a capture on the trailing edge, permits direct pulse-width measurement using a single capture input without the need to perform a subtraction operation in software.